jrfnl/Debug-Bar-Shortcodes/readme.txt

 * Make loading of text-domain compatible with use of the plugin in the `must-use` plugins directory.

 = 2.0.2 (2016-01-10) =
-* Fix spinner for ajax request which has stopped working since WP 4.2.
+* Fix spinner for ajax request which had stopped working since WP 4.2.

 = 2.0.1 (2015-12-26) =
 * Fix weird table layout on front-end in combination with Twenty-Sixteen theme.